microsoft/vscode-docs/docs/extensions/testing-extensions.md

 The basic [yo code generator](/docs/tools/yocode.md) extension project includes a sample test as well as the necessary infrastructure to run it.

-**Note**: Below documentation assumes you have created an extension in TypeScript but the same also applies when you create a JavaScript extension.
-Some file names can be different in that case though.
+**Note**: The documentation below assumes that you created a TypeScript extension but the same also applies for a JavaScript extension.
+However, some file names may be different.

 After you've created a new extension and opened the project in VS Code, you can select the `Launch Tests` configuration from the dropdown at the top of the Debug View.